 - a.
 Position the power unit next to the conveyor. - b.
-Chocks the wheels of the power unit. - c.
-Connect hydraulic hoses to the couplers. - 4.
-Detach the hitch and jack to remove them as tripping hazards.
+Chocks the front and rear wheels of the power unit. - c.
+Connect hydraulic hoses to the couplers.

-Fig 27 - Drive the conveyor into position
+Fig 29 - Drive the conveyor into position

-Fig 28 - Drive-over ready for work
+Fig 30 - Drive-over ready for work